algolab-quantique/pauliarray/documentation/source/operations.rst

 Indexing and Masking
 --------------------

 Indexing and masking in PauliArray works similarly as in Numpy.
-For example, the following code shows how to access the two first Pauli strings of the second column of an PauliArray.
+For example, the following code shows how to access the first two Pauli strings of the second column of a PauliArray.

 .. code:: python